borjapetit/fortran_toolkit/index.md

 **UNDER CONSTRUCTION**

 This Fortran code provides a list of functions and subroutines that I typically use in my research.
 The toolkit assumes double precision for real variables.
 It contains functions and subroutines that can be classified in four categories:

 - General propuse
 - Statistics
 - Linear algebra
 - Optimization

 Efficiency of the algorithms is not guaranteed, and the code is distributed under the MIT license.

+You can download the code from this [link](https://github.com/borjapetit/fortran_toolkit/blob/main/src/toolkit.f90).

 ### General propuse